pangeo-forge/pangeo-forge-recipes/docs/user_guide/storage.md

 # Storage

 Recipes need a place to store data.
 This information is provided to the recipe using the transforms in the corresponding pipeline, where storage configuration may include a *cache* location to store retrieved source data products, and a *target* location to store the recipe output.
-Here, this is illustrated using two transforms typically used in {doc}`recipes`.

 ```{eval-rst}
 .. autoclass:: pangeo_forge_recipes.transforms.OpenURLWithFSSpec